-As shown in the charts below, an increase in protein in the diet typically forces out processed and refined carbohydrate, and so decreases your insulin and glucose response to food.
+As shown in the charts below, an increase in protein in the diet typically forces out processed and refined carbohydrates, decreasing your insulin and glucose response to food.

-People with Type 1 diabetes don’t have enough insulin to metabolise protein and maintain normal blood sugars at the same time and hence require exogenous insulin.
+People with Type 1 diabetes don’t have enough insulin to metabolise protein and maintain normal blood sugars simultaneously and hence require exogenous insulin.

 People with Type 2 diabetes often have plenty of insulin but need to ‘invest’ their insulin well on metabolising protein to build muscles and repair their vital organs rather than ‘squandering it’ on refined carbohydrates.

-People with hyperinsulinemia will often see their blood sugars decrease after a high protein meal as the insulin released to metabolise the protein also works to reduce their blood sugars.
+People with hyperinsulinemia often see their blood sugars decrease after a high protein meal as the insulin released to metabolise the protein also reduces their blood sugars.

-If you see your blood sugars rise after a high protein meal you may have inadequate insulin.
-If there is an insulin insufficiency, you need to learn to accurately dose with insulin for protein rather than avoiding protein.
+If you see your blood sugars rise after a high protein meal, you may have inadequate insulin.
+If there is insulin insufficiency, you must learn to accurately dose insulin for protein rather than avoiding protein.

 High protein will shorten life due to excess mTOR stimulation